minagawah/cra-ts-emotion-tailwind-solution/README.md

 - eslint-config-react

-Once installed, you need ESLint to recognize `tw` as one of the globals and you need to set it in your `.eslintrc.js`
+Once installed, you need ESLint to recognize `tw` as one of the globals, and you need to set it in your `.eslintrc.js`
 (or `.eslintrc` for some of you).